-A briefing on the impact of Google’s new Tabbed Inbox
+A briefing and ressearch on the impact of Google’s new Tabbed Inbox

-Google has made two important changes to the Gmail inbox that all email marketers need to understand.
+In August 2013, Google made two important changes to the Gmail inbox that all email marketers need to understand.

 What has changed?